Another Day in Paradise (film): Plot

 After Mel and Bobbie recover, the group continue their illegal exploits, uniting with Jewels, a flamboyant gay criminal with whom Mel has worked in the past.
 Mel, Bobbie, and Sid agree to commit a robbery with Jewels, but Rosie is reluctant, shaken by Mel and Bobbie's near-death incident.
 The night before the planned robbery, Rosie commits suicide by overdosing on heroin in their motel.
 A devastated Bobbie keeps Rosie's death a secret, and goes along with Mel and Sid in the morning to the home of the wealthy couple Jewels has planned for them to rob.

 When they arrive, they discover Jewels already inside, beating the male occupant after having tied up his wife.
 The robbery quickly goes awry, and Bobbie shoots Jewels through the throat, killing him.
 Mel, angered that Bobbie has killed their cohort, proceeds to murder the homeowners to prevent being identified to police.
 Bobbie, Mel, and Sid flee with $80,000, but Mel is infuriated by Bobbie's actions.

-During the car ride, Bobbie reveals that Rosie is dead and her body is back at the motel, which causes Sid to have a breakdown, as she has developed a maternal relationship with both Rosie and Bobbie.
+During the car ride, Bobbie reveals that Rosie has died in the motel, which causes Sid to have a breakdown, as she has developed a maternal relationship with both Rosie and Bobbie.
 While stopping for gasoline, Mel insists they murder Bobbie to conceal their crime, which Sid reluctantly agrees to when Mel threatens her life as well.
 Bobbie goes to use the restroom, and Sid follows, tearfully warning him that Mel plans to murder him.
 She gives him a stack of money and pleads for him to go.
 The two embrace, and Bobbie flees through a cornfield.
 When Mel realizes Bobbie has escaped, he looks into the field to kill him, but is unable to spot him.
-Mel punches Sid in the face as punishment for her betrayal, then drives off as Bobbie continues to run.
+Mel punishes and punches Sid in the face as punishment, before driving off as Bobbie continues to run.